-This approach to addiction treatment is called the continuum of care, and it was designed to ensure that patients get sufficient and appropriate care upon joining a rehabilitation program, and to transition them smoothly to lower or higher levels of treatment based on the severity of their condition.
+This approach to addiction treatment is called the Continuum of Care (CoC), and it was designed to ensure that patients get sufficient and appropriate care upon joining a rehabilitation program.
+Furthermore, it allows them to smoothly transition from higher to lower (or vice versa) levels of treatment based on the severity of their condition.

-The term Continuum of Care Facility might mean a physical rehab hospital, a substance abuse treatment organization, or any other facility such as assisted living and nursing homes.
-In the context of addiction treatment, Continuum of Care Facility means a substance abuse rehabilitation / treatment center that offers different levels of care as a step down process to treat addiction.
+A Continuum of Care Facility might refer to a physical rehab hospital, a substance abuse treatment organization, or any other care facility such as assisted living and nursing homes.
+In the context of addiction treatment, a Continuum of Care Facility means a substance abuse rehabilitation or treatment center that offers different levels of care.
+These typically follow a step-down process in treating addiction.

 Learn more about the ASAM levels of care (Continuum of Care).

-If this initial intervention occurs before a full drug or alcohol abuse disorder arises, it might be possible, via preventive measures, to control substance abuse; eradicating the need for a complete 7 stage CoC.
-Otherwise, the patient moves to the next level in the Continuum of Care.
+If this initial intervention occurs before a full drug or alcohol abuse disorder arises, it might be possible, via preventive measures, to control substance abuse and remove the need for a complete 7 stage CoC.
+Otherwise, these individuals will proceed to the next level in the Continuum of Care.

 Residential Treatment, also called Inpatient Treatment, is a program where the patient remains in the treatment facility 24 hours a day, gets intensive treatment at least 4 hours a day, and eats and sleeps in the center.
 Depending on the individual and the result of the initial assessment, the patient may receive treatment for a period of 30 days, 60 days, or 90 days.

 Some residential treatment facilities include detox as part of the program while others don’t offer this service.
 If a person enrolls in a facility that offers detox, he/she will be transferred straight from detox to residential care.
 However, people attending standalone detox facilities are recommended to attend a residential facility upon discharge.